Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 The recognitionESC All-India Award Ceremony for Excellence in Electronics.
 The industry knew what Su-Kam was — the awards said so, year after year.

-2010 — The Private Storm
+The Private Storm

 The part that was never in the business press

-In 2010, at the height of Su-Kam’s success, Kunwer Sachdev left his own house.
+At the height of Su-Kam’s success, Kunwer Sachdev left his own house.

 Almost nobody in the company knew.
 There was no announcement, no visible change in his schedule.
 He arrived at the office every morning the way he always had.
 A handful of people close to him eventually learned the truth — some of us, honestly, through his driver.
 The man running India’s most visible power-backup company had moved into a rented apartment, alone, and was carrying it silently.

 His marriage had broken down.
-The details of that breakdown belong to the two people inside it, and this chronicle will not pretend to know them.
+The details of that breakdown belong to the two people inside it, and this legacy will not pretend to know them.
 What I can tell you is what those of us inside the company saw from our side of the door: a founder who had decided he could not go back, and a separation that refused to stay private.

 Over the years that followed, the dispute spilled outward — into police complaints, into the company’s corridors, and eventually into the newspapers.
 One Hindi daily ran story after story on his personal life, day after day, until the coverage had to be answered in court; a stay was obtained from the Delhi High Court to stop the series.
 Inside the company, the conflict reached the organisation itself — people left, loyalties were questioned, and the founder who had spent a decade building teams now watched parts of them come apart for reasons that had nothing to do with inverters.

-2012–2015 — The Squeeze
+The Squeeze

 ₹150 crore that never came, and the people who left

-While the founder fought that private war, the business walked into a trap that had nothing to do with it — and everything to do with how governments in India pay their bills.
+Separately from that private war, the business walked into a trap that had nothing to do with it — and everything to do with how governments in India pay their bills.

 Su-Kam employees cheering a cycle race at the factory campus